On March 15, the Ford government in Ontario

 previous performance, as the most important criteria in

 hiring.”
 The proposed changes will cut an estimated $1.4 billion from the public education system.
 Education Minister Lisa Thompson had the gall to divert attention from the issue of the conditions the government is imposing on the teachers and students by declaring that in this plan not one teacher will lose their job.
-This pay-the-rich direction set for the economy
+Since coming to power

 of